-- School assemblies addressing individual suicides focus too much on the single incident.
-Inviting students to visit school counselors and privately discuss their own challenges are more appropriate.
+- School assemblies addressing individual suicides focus too much on a single incident.
+Inviting students to visit school counselors and privately discuss their own challenges is more appropriate.

 - Public “altars” with candles, messages, and stuffed animals make it difficult for at-risk persons to manage suicidal thoughts.
 Sentimental efforts channeled toward local suicide hotline volunteering, or fundraising for mental health services are more effective means of honoring those who have died.

 How Families and Peers Can Make a Difference

 When someone asks you, “How’re you doing?” you’ll probably say, “I’m fine.
 You?”
 After all, that’s the socially acceptable response…and when we ask a teen that question, we’re lucky to get more than “OK.”